shuban-789/fenrir/README.md

-# Fenrir
+# Fjord

-Fenrir is a high-performance filesystem integrity verification tool that utilizes SHA-256 hash checks for file and directory content validation.
+Fjord is a high-performance filesystem integrity verification tool that utilizes SHA-256 hash checks for file and directory content validation.

 ## Demo